microsoft/code-with-engineering-playbook/source-control/git.md

 For more details on proper management of credentials and secrets in source control, and handling an accidental commit of secrets to source control, please refer to the the [Secrets Management](../continuous-deployment/secrets-management/readme.md) document which has further information, split by language as well.

+Additionally [credential scanning](../continuous-integration/credential-scanning/recipes/detect-secrets.md) can be applied in your CI/CD pipeline

 ### Reverting and deleting commits

 There are two options to "undo" a commit: `git revert` and `git reset`. `git revert` creates a new commit that undoes commits while `git reset` allows to delete commits entirely from the commit history.